Prakash-Bandapalli/simon-game/readme.md

 7.Keep Going: The game will keep getting more challenging as it adds more buttons to the sequence.
 See how far you can go without making a mistake.

-8.That's it!
+That's it!
 Enjoy the Simon game and test your memory and reflexes.
 Good luck!